Browse people by category

 - "He will not leave any stone unturned and will then worry that he may have missed a stone, but he is unflappable and never appears too busy", London Evening Standard (28 September 2007)

-Selected matters in which Angus has acted:
+Selected reportable matters in which Angus has represented:

 - R -v- Majeed and others (Allegation of Cricket corruption)